tessmonical/ao3-bookmark-getter/readme.md

 If all goes well, this should print out a list of urls (if you have a LOT of bookmarks,give it a minute or two).
 Those URLs are every one of your bookmarks.
 You can copy and paste them into other programs or files.

-## What about serieses that I've bookmarked
+## What about series that I've bookmarked

-I'll add that soon when I have time- shouldn't be too hard.
-I just have to modify a couple lines, I think.
+It asks you if you want those, now!
+When prompted, type "y" to get series.
+Type anything else to just get non-series works.

 ## It stopped working!